CyprienGille/Supervised-Autoencoder/README.md

 # Supervised Autoencoder

-This is the code from : *Accurate Diagnosis with a confidence score using the latent space of a new Supervised Autoencoder for clinical metabolomic studies.*
+This is the code from : *Learning a confidence score and the latent space of a new Supervised Autoencoder for diagnosis and prognosis in clinical metabolomic studies*.

 In this repository, you will find the code to replicate the statistical study described in the paper.

 When using this code, please cite:

-> Barlaud, M., Guyard, F.: Learning sparse deep neural networks using efficient structured projections on convex constraints for green ai.
-ICPR 2020 Milan Italy (2020)
+> Barlaud, M., Guyard, F.: *Learning sparse deep neural networks using efficient structured projections on convex constraints for green ai.* ICPR 2020 Milan Italy (2020)

 and

-> David Chardin, Cyprien Gille, Thierry Pourcher and Michel Barlaud : Accurate Diagnosis with a confidence score using the latent space of a new Supervised Autoencoder for clinical metabolomic studies.
+> David Chardin, Cyprien Gille, Thierry Pourcher and Michel Barlaud : *Learning a confidence score and the latent space of a new Supervised Autoencoder for diagnosis and prognosis in clinical metabolomic studies*.
+BMC Bioinformatics (2022)

 ## Table of Contents